danvinci/yinsh/README.md

 # YINSH

 Yinsh is an abstract strategy board game for two players, created by [Kris Burm](https://en.wikipedia.org/wiki/Kris_Burm).
-It is played on a hexagonal board where players place rings of their color.
-The objective is to create rows of five markers of the same color, while removing rings from the board to keep track of the score.
-Rings can only be moved when 'activated' by placing a same-color marker, which is left behind when the ring moves.
+It's played on a hexagonal board, where players place rings of their color.
+The objective is to create rows of five markers of the same color, while removing rings to keep track of the score.

-When I started working on this project, I wanted to challenge myself in building it, and create an experience that doesn't require sign-ups: anyone can go to [yinsh.net](https://yinsh.net/) and start playing.
-This implementation supports any multiple-scoring cases, and handles pre-move scoring when opposite-color rows have been formed by the opponent.
+Just visit [yinsh.net](https://yinsh.net/) to start playing.

 &nbsp;

-### Game rules
-- The game starts with 5 rings placed by each player.
-- Each player, in their own turn, can activate one of their rings by placing a same-color marker in it.
-- An activated ring can the be moved, but only in straight lines.
-- Rings can't move over other rings.
-- Rings can move over markers, but must stop at the first empty slot right after.
-- Once a ring is placed, all the hovered markers flip - changing their color.
-- If a player gets five markers in a row of their color, they can remove them - as well as one of their rings to mark the score.
-- The first to recover three rings wins - or just one ring in the 'quick version' variant of the game.
-- More details can be found on the [rules webpage](https://www.gipf.com/yinsh/rules/rules.html) from the game inventor.
+### Building & Learning
+I built this as a way to challenge myself, and create something complete yet minimal and intuitive - no accounts needed, just gameplay.
+Using minimal dependencies, I designed each part of the experience from the ground up: from drawing the board and UI elements to guide gameplay, to handling tricky scoring cases and building an adversarial AI.
+Starting with some working knowledge of Julia and JavaScript, I picked up everything else along the way.

 &nbsp;

+### Quick Start
+- Play against the AI, or invite a friend
+- For two-player games: get a game ID code and share it with your opponent
+- Pick between random or manual rings setup

+&nbsp;

+### How to play
+- Each player gets 5 rings
+- On your turn: place a marker in one of your rings to activate it, then move that ring
+- Rings can only move in straight lines
+- Rings can't move over other rings
+- Rings can move over markers, but must stop at the first empty slot right after
+- Moving a ring over markers will flip all the markers they pass over - changing their color
+- Form rows of 5 markers to score: remove the row and one of your rings to mark the score
+- The first to remove 3 rings wins (or just 1 ring in quick mode)
+- More details on the [rules webpage](https://www.gipf.com/yinsh/rules/rules.html) from the game inventor

+&nbsp;

 <img width="1902" alt="setup" src="https://github.com/user-attachments/assets/3e37a8e4-5f45-4d72-b9f7-4d8064e32abd" />

+&nbsp;

 <img width="1901" alt="first_move" src="https://github.com/user-attachments/assets/ae12ae5e-0093-41ea-88a3-bc3b8d0f2742" />

+&nbsp;

 https://github.com/user-attachments/assets/4a56eeb7-40ad-4ef1-90dd-a9da41e1731e

 &nbsp;

-### How to play
-The game can be played against the server, or in two-players mode:
-- Play > Invite a friend
-- Copy the game ID code from the text console
-- Pass it to the other player, that will use it to join
+### Technical Stack
+- Frontend: JavaScript + Canvas + SolidJS
+- Backend: Julia (including the adversarial AI, a minimax heuristic at depth-2)
+- Deployment: Docker & NGiNX on a Hetzner VM + Cloudflare

 &nbsp;

-### Technical bits
-I've built it using:
-- JavaScript and the Canvas API for the game interface
-- SolidJS for the navigation UI
-- Julia for everything that runs server-side, including the adversarial 'AI': a minimax heuristic at depth-2
-- Deployed using Docker, behind Cloudflare, at [yinsh.net](https://yinsh.net/)

 ### Improvement ideas
-- Add support for touch events (enable to play on tablets)
-- Make use of a (low-latency) database server-side (Redis/RocksDB?)
+- Dark mode
+- Smarter adversarial AI
+- Support for mobile/tablet
+- User authentication & game history
 - Add a join by invite link functionality
 - Replay/navigate game history in client
-- Make a mobile/tablet/app version
-- Performance optimizations in server play
-- Make anything exchanged with the client a parameter (eg. ids of markers/players/rings)
-- Cleaner implementation of game_runner function
-- Simplify state handling in interaction code
-- Adding quick game option (first to score wins)
+- Add quick game option (first to score wins)
-- Dark mode
-- Play with strangers / match-making
+- Play with strangers / match-making / tournaments
 - New end-game animations

-- Smarter adversarial AI
-- Got any?
-Feel free to share, just open an issue on this repo!
+Got any?
+Just open an issue on this repo!

 &nbsp;

 ### Credits
-- Sounds (CC0 licensed) sourced from [freesound](https://freesound.org/)
+- Sounds sourced from [freesound](https://freesound.org/) (CC0)
-- (some) icons (CC0 licensed) sourced from [SVGrepo](https://www.svgrepo.com/)
+- (some) icons sourced from [SVGrepo](https://www.svgrepo.com/) (CC0)
 - Julia [repo](https://github.com/JuliaLang/julia)
 - Pluto.jl [repo](https://github.com/fonsp/Pluto.jl)
 - HTTP.jl [repo](https://github.com/JuliaWeb/HTTP.jl)
 - JSON3.jl [repo](https://github.com/quinnj/JSON3.jl)
 - Solid JS [repo](https://github.com/solidjs/solid)
 &nbsp;

 ### License
-This work is open-source and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) - no commercial use is allowed.
+This work is open-source and licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) - commercial use is not allowed.